OctopusDeploy/docs/src/pages/integrations/ssl/ssl-write-certificate-pem-and-key-to-the-filesystem.md

 ---
 layout: src/layouts/Default.astro
 pubDate: 2020-08-13
+title: >-
-title: 'SSL - Write Certificate Pem and Key to the Filesystem'
+    SSL - Write Certificate Pem and Key to the Filesystem
 description: >-
     Export the PEM and Key from an SSL certificate to the File System.
 This is useful in Linux for securing websites or Docker containers
 navMenu: false